 Research background

 Transjugular intrahepatic portosystemic shunt (TIPS) is currently used for the treatment of complications of portal hypertension.
 The incidence of hepatic encephalopathy (HE) remains a problem in TIPS placement.
-It has been reported that the right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein.
+It has been reported that the right branch mainly receives superior mesenteric venous blood, while the left branch mainly receives blood from the splenic vein.
 We hypothesized that targeted puncture of the left portal vein would divert the non-nutritive blood from the splenic vein into the TIPS shunt; therefore, targeted puncture of the left branch of the intrahepatic portal vein during TIPS may reduce the risk of HE.

 Research motivation

 TIPS is currently used for the treatment of complications of portal hypertension.
-With the advances in materials, many experimental and clinical studies have been conducted using covered stent grafts, especially stent grafts covered with polytetrafluoroethylene, to improve the long-term patency of TIPS.
-However, the incidence of HE remains a problem in TIPS placement, and affects the quality of life and long-term outcomes of patients.
+With advances in materials, many experimental and clinical studies have been conducted using covered stent grafts, especially stent grafts covered with polytetrafluoroethylene, to improve the long-term patency of TIPS.
+However, the incidence of HE remains a problem in TIPS placement and affects the quality of life and long-term outcomes of patients.

 It has been reported that the reflux blood from the splenic and superior mesenteric veins is distributed hydrodynamically in the main portal vein, that is, alongside the trunk on both sides of the wall of the portal vein.
 However, it is not fully mixed and enters the left and right branches of the portal vein.
-The right branch mainly receives superior mesenteric venous blood while the left branch mainly receives blood from the splenic vein.
+The right branch mainly receives superior mesenteric venous blood, while the left branch mainly receives blood from the splenic vein.
 We hypothesized that targeted puncture of the left portal vein would divert the non-nutritive blood from the splenic vein into the TIPS shunt and reduce the incidence of HE.
 The purpose of this study was to compare the effect of the left and right branches of the portal vein as TIPS shunt on the incidence of HE in patients who required TIPS placement for portal-hypertension-related complications of ascites or variceal bleeding.
-In the future, randomized controlled trials are needed to verify our results and our hypothesis need to be validated by animal experiments and further study.
+In the future, randomized controlled trials are needed to verify our results, and our hypothesis needs to be validated by animal experiments and further study.

 Research objectives